Jokic, Nuggets keep Lakers winless with 110-99 victory

 Struggling with his long-range jumper, Murray found his touch in close and finished with 13 points.
 He showed flashes of his explosiveness as he works his way back from a knee injury.
 He also received an early pep talk from coach Michael Malone.

-“I just walked over to him in the huddle, gave him a big hug and said, ‘Hey, man, big picture.
-I believe in you.
+”I just walked over to him in the huddle, gave him a big hug and said, `Hey, man, big picture.
+I believe you.
 I love you.
-I know who you are, and I know where you’re going to be at some point,'” Malone said.
+I know who you are, and I know where you’re going to be at some point,”’ Malone said.

 Late in the third quarter, the Nuggets saw Kentavious Caldwell-Pope turn his left ankle on a layup and leave for the locker room.
 He had 13 points.